-The Supervisory Body is assisted in its activities by the Company's Legal & Corporate Affairs - Risk, Compliance & Corporate Security Department.
+The Supervisory Body is assisted in its activities by the Company's Legal & Corporate Affairs - Legal Operations & Corporate Security Department.

-In compliance with the provisions of the Model 231, the SB submitted the report on the activities carried out during the first and second half of 2023 to the Board of Directors, the Board of Statutory Auditors and the Control and Risk Committee - via the respective Chairmen - the contents of which were illustrated at the Board meeting held on 7 March 2024.
+In compliance with the provisions of the Model 231, the SB submitted the report on the activities carried out during the first and second half of 2024 to the Board of Directors, the Board of Statutory Auditors and the Control and Risk Committee - via the respective Chairmen - the contents of which were illustrated at the Board meeting held on 7 February 2025.

-In 2023 the Supervisory Body held 9 meetings which were attended by all the members, and the average duration of the aforementioned meetings was around 2 hours and 15 minutes.
-In 2024, 2 meetings had taken place by the date this Report was published.
+In 2024 the Supervisory Body held 8 meetings which were attended by all the members, and the average duration of the aforementioned meetings was around two hours.
+In 2025, 2 meetings had taken place by the date this Report was published.